scipy-lectures/scientific-python-lectures/intro/scipy.rst

 .. note:: **numpy.fft**

    Numpy also has an implementation of FFT.
-However, in general the scipy one should be prefered, as it uses more efficient underlying implementations.
+However, in general the scipy one should be preferred, as it uses more efficient underlying implementations.

 .. topic:: Worked example: Crude periodicity finding